codahale/lockstitch/README.md

 Xoodyak's Cyclist mode, Lockstitch combines BLAKE3 and ChaCha8 to provide GiB/sec performance on modern processors at a 128-bit security level.

-## ⚠️ WARNING: You should, under no circumstances, use this. ⚠️
+## ⚠️ WARNING: You should not use this. ⚠️

 Neither the design nor the implementation of this library have been independently evaluated.